 By default, the Decision Tree software uses Maximize Expected Utility criterion.
 You can select the criterion from the Ribbon as shown in the following screenshot.

-In decision theory, the von Neumann-Morgenstern utility theorem shows that, under certain axioms of rational behavior, a decision-maker faced with risky (probabilistic) outcomes of different choices will behave as if he or she is maximizing the expected value of his utility function.
-This theorem is the basis for expected utility theory.
+Indecision theory, the von Neumann-Morgenstern utility theorem shows that, under certain axioms of rational behavior, a decision-maker faced with risky (probabilistic) outcomes of different choices will behave as if he or she is maximizing the expected value of his utility function.
+This theorem is the basis for the expected utility theory.

 The Expected utility values are always displayed in the Options Analyzer panel's chart carousel, as shown below.